top of page

 Storytelling

 During meeting the carer, they can share anything they wish with us.
 Carina will sometimes ask questions but the conversation is predominantly led by the carer.
-Carina takes some notes (because her memory is shocking!) so when she sits at her small desk at home she can create a short story based on what has been said.
+Carina takes some notes (because her memory is shocking!) so when she sits at her desk at home she can create a short story based on what has been said.
 This story is then shared with the carer and their family, which they can edit and change as they wish.

 STORYTELLING